 - May be slightly bulky for a pocket

-Pacsafe is a brand known for its dedication to security and mobility.
-The Pacsafe V100 Wallet is made with Pacsafe’s award-winning RFIDsafe blocking material as well as a detachable, hard-to-cut Dyneema webbing strap.
+PacSafe is a brand known for its dedication to security and mobility.
+The PacSafe Z50 Rfid Travel Wallet is made with PacSafe’s award-winning RFIDsafe blocking material as well as a detachable, hard-to-cut metal chain.
 This strap makes it harder for pickpockets to slash the strap in their attempt to steal it.
 It can also be used to wrap it around your wrist or secured to a belt loop while in your pocket.
-One step further, the loop tightens around your wrist or belt if it is dropped or grabbed.

-What to consider when buying a RFID wallet
+What to consider when buying the best RFID wallets

 What should you consider when you’re searching to buy a quality RFID wallet?
 Here are some things you’ll want to keep in mind before making your purchase: